ishan-backend/low-level-design/load_balancer/problem-statement.md

 **Approach :**

-* What happens in load balancer? -> does not manipulate data, reroutes the request.
-  * For e.g. Input (Request) with route -> Node (server to be routed to)
+* LB is an application of reverseProxy, using existing wheel.
+* Thinking about backend server, what responsibility individual backend server has.
+* What things would be configurable?
+  * FE would pass strategy to use for a particular request in headers
+  * Max attempts to connect to a backend host should be configurable.
+  * Increasing backend servers can be optional

-*
+* Server Pool :-